 As a community event, Streetopia is open to collaboration from residents, artists, businesses and anyone who’s interested in contributing to the event in any way.
-It’s your event – on the day, the streets are open to you and the only limit is your creativity.
+It’s your event – and on the day, the streets are open to you.
+The only limit is your creativity and imagination.

 There are many ways you can participate:

 – host activities in one of the event areas

 take a stall in the market (stall bookings for 2018 now closed)

 – volunteer to assist the event team

 Take a look at below for specific info on ways to be a part of the event:

 Streetopia would not happen – or be as vibrant and diverse – without the involvement of the artistic community and residents of Obs and surrounding areas, and there are many ways to get involved.
 Create an artwork, stage a performance, make some home-baked goods or by dress up in costume to add to the colour and vibe of the day – or simply attend with friends & families to enjoy the wide range of activities the event will feature on the day.

 If you’re interested in contributing an activity to the event, email [email protected]

 There aren’t many stages at our event, and most performance spaces are created through the efforts of the performers themselves.
 The few stages that do feature are usually booked up very early – but if you want to perform, don’t let that hold you back.
 You’re more than welcome to participate as a busker or group of street performers.